How exactly do you say now in Italian?

 Ho fatto una colazione abbondante, quindi adesso non ho molta fame.

-I had a huge breakfast, so I’m not really very hungry now.
+I had a huge breakfast, so I’m not really hungry now.

 Al mattino il cielo era sereno, adesso è nuvoloso.

 In the morning the sky was clear; now it’s cloudy.